Citolab/qti-convert/README.md

     npx -p=@citolab/qti-convert qti-create-manifest yourfolder (e.g c:\users\you\qti-folder or /Users/you/qti-folder)
 ```

-This will create of update an existing manifest.
+This will create or update an existing manifest.
 It will look into the directory and search for all items, tests and resources.
 Also it will add the resources that are used in an item as a dependency.

 ## API